alirezanet/albelli/README.md

 - Add user management (login, register, logout)

 *Unfortunately, I haven't found the time to finish this project the way I wanted and I spent only two days on this repo, but if I had more time I would've continued with the above improvements.*

-# Note:

-I deviated a little bit from the albelli assessment task in some places because I thought descriptions are not correct or accurate at least, For example in the  **Order information submitted by customers** part getting `OrderId` from the customer didn't make sense.
-So instead After saving the order I'll return the OrderId along with the minimum bin width.

-Or It was much easier to accept product types as strings and have a simple validation rule to check if the product type is valid. but to achieve a dynamic and scalable solution I stored product types in a separate table and used product Ids instead.